-Other times, I was so afraid to be home with him alone, doubtful I’d know what to do on my own.
-And the nights were the worst, waking up multiple times, delirious and disoriented.
+When I took my eldest home from the hospital, I felt like I was always scrambling from one activity to the next.
+Other times, I was so afraid to be home alone with him, doubtful I’d know what to do on my own.
+And the nights were the worst, waking up multiple times feeling delirious and disoriented.

-When the twins arrived a few years later, I was on new territory once again, this time juggling a baby nighttime routine for two.
+When the twins arrived a few years later, I was on new territory once again, this time juggling a routine for two.
 But I did, and those routines helped smooth my evenings more than if I didn’t have them in place.

-The benefits of a baby nighttime routine
+The benefits of a nighttime routine for your baby

-How to establish a baby nighttime routine
+How to establish a routine